StarRocks/starrocks/docs/sql-reference/sql-statements/data-definition/CREATE TABLE.md

 dynamic_partition.buckets: It is used to specify the number of buckets automatically created in partitions.

-- You can set a data compression algorithm when creating a table.
+- [Preview] You can set a data compression algorithm when creating a table.

 You can specify a data compression algorithm for a table by adding property `compression` when you create a table.